KarelZe/thesis/references/obsidian/chapters/extensions-to-tabtransformer.md

 - single output neuron, fused loss describe what loss function is used

 - See paper [[@huangTabTransformerTabularData2020]]
 - TabTransformer can't capture correlations between categorical and continous features.
-See [[🧠Deep Learning Methods/Transformer/@somepalliSAINTImprovedNeural2021]]
+See [[@somepalliSAINTImprovedNeural2021]]
 - Investigate whether my dataset even profits from this type of architecture?
 - See about embedding continous features in [[@somepalliSAINTImprovedNeural2021]]
 - On considertion of different weights at an algorithm level see [[@huyenDesigningMachineLearning]] (p.
 111)